chenh19/lab/oligo_designing.md

 - **T7 promoter**: ```aagc-TAATACGACTCACTATA-GG-``` (It's recommended to add **random** 4 nucleotides before the promoter; *GG* after the promoter is necessary for reasonable yields of *in vitro* transcription)
 - **Spacer**: ```20 bp``` sequence before PAM (it should be as close to the edited site as possible)
 - **Scaffold**: ```-GTTTTAGAGCTAGAAATAGCAAGTTAAAATAAGGCTAGTCCGTTATCAACTTGAAAAAGTGGCACCGAGTCGGTGC-``` (You **don't** need to change this unless you are changing to enzymes other than Cas9)
-- **RT** (reverse transcription template): no less than ```7 nt``` before the cutting site (5' to 3' direction); there is no strict resrtiction for the length of the RT, but you should try do make it as short as possible (the longer the DNA oligos/ultramers, the harder to make and the more expensive), usually RT within ```20 nt``` is good; may also synonymously edit the PAM site if applicable; avoid *C* at the 5' of RT (the 5' of RT is connected to the Scaffold, be careful with the direction)
+- **RT** (reverse transcription template): no less than ```7 nt``` before the cutting site (5' to 3' direction); there is no strict resrtiction for the length of the RT, but you should try do make it as short as possible (the longer the DNA oligos/ultramers, the harder to make and the more expensive), usually RT within ```20 nt``` is good; you may also synonymously edit the PAM site if applicable; avoid *C* at the 5' of RT (the 5' of RT is connected to the Scaffold, be careful with the direction)
 - **PBS** (primer binding site): ```8-15 nt``` after the cutting site (also 5' to 3' direction; if 8-15 nt is not easy to determine, check the Tm in SnapGene, ideally it should be ```40-45 °C```; PBS can anneal with the spacer, so when you can reach the Tm range, the **shorter** the PBS the better)